 - A. The section chair and secretary will be elected annually or as necessary to fill a vacancy.
-The section will elect a representative to the Board of Directors every three years or as needed to fill a vacancy. - B. The term of office shall begin on Friday of the AAFS Annual Conference at which the officers are elected. - C. The section chair will be responsible for: - 1.
-Creating the agenda for all executive meetings - 2.
-Creating the section business meeting and agenda - 3.
-Accepting correspondence from the Academy, responding to these inquiries, and forwarding to the appropriate person - 4.
-Preparing the biannual section reports - 5.
-Liaising with all committees of the section to support their endeavors - 6.
-Processing applications for membership and promotion - 7.
-Establishing standing section committees may be established at any time by the section chair or by a majority vote of the membership present at the annual business meeting is required to establish a standing committee.
+The section will elect a representative to the Board of Directors every three years or as needed to fill a vacancy. - B. The term of office shall begin on Friday of the AAFS Annual Conference at which the officers are elected.

+- C. The section secretary will support administrative requirements of the section as directed by the section chair and be responsible for functions outlined in this section. - D. The section chair will be responsible for the section business meeting and agenda.
+Committees may be established at any time by the section chair or by majority vote of the membership present at the annual business meeting.
 The section chair has discretionary authority to abolish any committee established by a section chair, but only the membership may abolish a committee established by the membership.